wallarm/product-documentation/docs/latest/updating-migrating/sidecar-proxy.md

     If stdout is empty, make sure that the `values.yaml` file is valid.

-## Upgrading from version 4.10.6 or lower
+## Upgrading from version 4.10.6 or lower 4.10.x

-The [release 4.10.7](node-artifact-versions.md#helm-chart-for-sidecar) introduces breaking changes, requiring a reinstallation of the solution.
+The [release 4.10.7](/4.10/updating-migrating/node-artifact-versions/#helm-chart-for-sidecar) introduced breaking changes, requiring a reinstallation of the solution.
 The default method for generating the admission webhook certificate has been replaced with the [`certgen`](https://github.com/kubernetes/ingress-nginx/tree/main/images/kube-webhook-certgen) process.
 During the upgrade, certificates will be automatically generated using the new `certgen` process.

 Additionally, this release allows you to use [`cert-manager` for admission webhook certificate provisioning or specify certificates manually](../installation/kubernetes/sidecar-proxy/customization.md#certificates-for-the-admission-webhook).